-Argentina should mandate fishing companies and vessel owners to declare their ultimate beneficial owners in the beneficial ownership registry and make it a legal requirement to obtain a fishing licence.
-In the case of registered owners, it would also be important to exchange information or have access to public registries elsewhere, especially in tax havens to find out the real owners of fishing vessels engaged in IUU fishing.
+Argentina, based on its beneficial ownership law, should mandate fishing companies and vessel owners to declare their beneficial owners in the beneficial ownership registry and make it a legal requirement to obtain a fishing licence.
+In the case of existing legal owners, it would also be important to exchange information or have access to public beneficial ownership registries elsewhere, especially in tax havens to find out the real owners of fishing vessels engaged in IUU fishing.

-The lack of ultimate beneficial ownership transparency behind vessel registration in Argentina and abroad is reflected in the data we gathered.
-Of the 18 vessels we identified to be involved in IUU fishing in Argentinian waters between 2010 and May 2022, 16 of which appear in the government's official list (the other two taken from NGO and news reports), there was beneficial information for only 15 of them, meaning a company identified as owning the vessel.
-From these, only seven vessels had some data on the ultimate shareholders owning them, with majority shareholder interests for only very few of them.
+The lack of beneficial ownership transparency behind vessel registration in Argentina and abroad is reflected in the data we gathered.
+Of the 18 vessels we identified to be involved in IUU fishing in Argentinian waters between 2010 and May 2022, 16 of which appear in the government's official list (the other two taken from NGO and news reports), there was legal ownership information for only 15 of them, meaning a company identified as owning the vessel.
+From these, only seven vessels had some data on the beneficial owners.

-In terms of nationalities of beneficial owners of IUU vessels we identified, six were Chinese, three from South Korea, two from Spain, one from Portugal and another from Japan, with four vessels unknown though probably are Chinese given that they were flagged to that country.
+In terms of nationalities of legal owners of IUU vessels we identified, six were Chinese, three from South Korea, two from Spain, one from Portugal and another from Japan, with four vessels unknown though probably are Chinese given that they were flagged to that country.
 Interestingly, one of these vessels, the Jing Hua 626 caught by the authorities fishing illegally in 2018 belongs to a company, Yantai Beijing Deep-Ocean Fishery Company, which is wholly owned by the Chinese government.